zeek/zeek/scripts/base/frameworks/input/readers/ascii.zeek.rst

    fail_on_invalid_lines = T was the default behavior until Bro 2.6.

-.. bro:id:: InputAscii::path_prefix
+.. zeek:id:: InputAscii::path_prefix

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``""``

    On input streams with a pathless or relative-path source filename,